tribblix/zap/README.md

 selection and installation (for example, managing zone configuration) can also use zap.

 Under etc are configuration files for the repositories.
+These are unique for different releases and variants, so come from the release repo.

 The scripts all live in usr/lib/zap, with usr/bin/zap being the main driver.